qchenevier/MBA_memoire/doc/reaction_macro.md

 Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
 Apple’s appeal to the end consumer is arguably higher.
 This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].

 7. Relentlessly evolving business models at higher velocity

-- Decision 1: Buy or sell businesses in your portfolio?
-  The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
-Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

 - Decision 2: Lead your customers or follow them?
   Incumbents too have opportunities for launching disruptive strategies.
 However, in some situations, the right decision may be to give up digital moves, particularly in industries with high barriers to entry, regulatory complexities, and patents that protect profit streams.
 Between these extremes lies the all-too-common reality that digital efforts risk cannibalizing products and services and could erode margins.
 Yet inaction is equally risky.
 In-house data on existing buyers can help incumbents with large customer bases develop insights Brand advantages too can help traditional players outflank digital newbies [@Hirt2014].